kaaproject/kaa/doc/Customization-guide/Nix-guide/index.md

 ```sh
 nix-shell
 ```
-{:.note}

 Since CC3200 SDK is not freely available, `nix-shell` will stop the first time you enter and ask you to download the SDK file manually and add it to `nix-store`.
 Follow the on-screen instructions, then run the above command again.

 ## Use shell
 After you installed the dependencies, you will be switched to the custom bash shell.
-You can enter it any time it using `nix-shell`.
+You can enter it any time using `nix-shell`.

 From there, you can use all your development tools, such as `./build.sh` and `cmake`.
 A custom top-level Makefile, provided by default, propagates your commands to all targets.
 It also configures all targets appropriately.
-To build the Kaa C SDK for any supported platform, run `make` .
+To build the Kaa C SDK for any supported platform, run `make`.

 If you want to run a single command within a shell, use the `--run` option.